 Absolutely!
-We're always looking for more passionate creative types to join us in making Restitched.
+We're always looking for more passionate creative types to join us in making Restitched as a hobby.
 Be sure to check out the 'Join Us' page to see our open roles!

-We are not yet ready to announce our pricing plan for Restitched.
-To stay up-to-date on this topic, follow our social media platforms for any news as it becomes available.
+We are not yet ready to announce pricing or release details for Restitched.
+To stay up-to-date on this topic, follow our official channels for any announcements.

-We don't intend for the game to be free, as it must cover its own necessary maintenance costs at minimum.
+We don't plan for the game to be free, as it must at least maintain its own maintenance costs.

-We have no planned release date or window for Restitched, as we're still in active development.
-We're working independently as hobbyists, so our main priority is building the best experience possible - no matter how long it takes!
+We have no planned release date/window for Restitched because it's still in active development.
+We're working independently as hobbyists, so our main priority is building the best experience possible - no matter how long that takes!

-We're continually surpassing development milestones, and expect a release date to become clearer as development continues.
-We'll share any potential news on this topic through our official platforms.
+We're always reaching new development milestones, and expect a release date to become clearer as progress continues.
+When we know, we'll share any news on this through our official platforms.
+A release date will only be confirmed when we're at the end of development.

 Restitched will be released for PC via Steam, with community creations hosted on Steam Workshop.